echannel/settingcrazy/README.md

 ### Setting Templates

 Available settings are specified through the use of setting templates.
-These tell settingcrazy the options that exist, and what possible values they can take.
+These tell settingcrazy the options that exist, and the possible values they can take.

     class House < ActiveRecord::Base
       include SettingCrazy